 The peat moss needs to be damp, not wet.
 I use a clean bucket and a spray bottle to dampen and mix the peat moss.
 Add the water a little at a time and mix with your hands until damp.
-If you squeeze the peat by John Tarvin, Southern California moss in your hands and water drips, the peat moss is too wet.
+If you squeeze the peat moss in your hands and water drips, the peat moss is too wet.